Dr Kevin Clancy, Museum Director

 One of his favourite objects in the Museum’s collection is not a coin or a medal, but the simple cardboard box in which the Edward VIII material was kept for many years.
 With the stark warning ‘Not to be opened except in the presence of two senior officers of the Royal Mint’ written across the top, the object sheds light on the controversy associated with the abdication.

 Bethan James, Project Coordinator

 Bethan is currently studying towards History BA (Hons) and has experience working in the commercial sector, giving her the skill set required to coordinate our projects.
-She has a Diploma in Office Management and a Foundation Degree in social media, these diverse competencies ensuring that the Museum’s objectives are worked towards and the project elements flow together.
+She has a Diploma in Office Management and a Foundation Degree in Social Media, these diverse competencies ensuring that the Museum’s objectives are worked towards and the project elements flow together.

 In her free time, Bethan sews and has been crocheting for nearly 30 years.
-She is a volunteer Kitchen Manager at a major Welsh music festival and for the last 11 years has spent her summer holiday cooking for the volunteer crew and artist alike.
+She is a volunteer Kitchen Manager at a major Welsh music festival and for the last 11 years has spent her summer holiday cooking for the volunteers crew and artists alike.
 Bethan’s favourite part of the collection is the collection of modern objects that were created as part of the process of decimalisation as her area of particular historical interest is in social history.

 Abigail Kenvyn, Exhibitions Manager

 As the Exhibitions Manager Abigail is responsible for putting objects from the Museum’s Collection on display in the Royal Mint Experience and at locations around the country.
 Since joining the team in 2012 she has worked with organisations such as the Tower of London, the Bank of England Museum and the British Museum to create exhibitions and accompanying interpretation panels.